5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks: Experimental Results

-In practice, tests are triggered through a call to the Flask \glspl{api} that we added to the \gls{gnb} pod.
-Once this \gls{api} call is received, the pod starts the \gls{oai} \gls{gnb}, waits for it to be running, and makes a call to the Flask \glspl{api} implemented by the Intel NUC connected to the Sierra Wireless 5G modem that acts as \gls{ue}.
-At this point, the Intel NUC turns on the 5G modem and waits for it to connect to the \gls{oai} \gls{gnb} and to receive an IP address from the 5G core.
-Once the connection between \gls{gnb} and \gls{ue} is established, the Intel NUC defaults its network routes toward the 5G core (via the \gls{gnb}), and starts an iPerf Docker container, which connects to an iPerf server deployed as a standalone pod on OpenShift, to start the performance tests at the selected data rates.
+Tests are triggered through a call to the Flask \glspl{api} that we added to the \gls{gnb} pod.
+Once this \gls{api} call is received, the pod starts the \gls{oai} \gls{gnb}, waits for it to be running, and makes a call to the Intel NUC connected to the Sierra Wireless 5G modem that acts as \gls{ue}.
+At this point, the Intel NUC turns on the 5G modem, and waits for it to connect to the \gls{oai} \gls{gnb} and to receive an IP address from the 5G core.
+Once connected, the Intel NUC defaults its network routes toward the 5G core (via the \gls{gnb}), and starts an iPerf Docker container, which connects to an iPerf server deployed as a standalone pod on OpenShift, to start the performance tests at the selected rates.
 After the iPerf tests terminate, the results gathered by the \gls{ue} are sent to a data-collector service---implemented through a replica of 3~OpenShift pods for redundancy---leveraging the same connection with the \gls{gnb} used for the tests.
-Results are analyzed by this service, which extracts relevant metrics (e.g., throughput) and stores them on a dedicated \gls{nfs} volume on OpenShift, and made accessible through an \texttt{httpd} web dashboard implemented via a replica of 3~OpenShift pods.
-Finally, after tests terminate, both \gls{gnb} and \gls{ue} are shut down, and the configuration of the Intel NUC is restored to the initial state.
+Results are analyzed by this service, which extracts relevant metrics and stores them in a dedicated \gls{nfs} volume on OpenShift.
+They are made accessible through an \texttt{httpd} web dashboard implemented via a replica of 3~OpenShift pods.
 Overall, this example of \name automated tests involves a total of 35~OpenShift pods (1~for the \gls{gnb}, 1~for the iPerf server, 3~for the data-collector service, 3~for the dashboard, and 27~for the core), while an end-to-end cellular network can be instantiated in tens of seconds, as demonstrated in~\cite{bonati2023neutran}.